Kyosuko/Deploy-VMWARE/README.md

     * Show the legend of color codes
     * Disconnect all active consoles connected to vSphere

-Both scripts have the ability to send success, error, cancellation and general report emails
+Both scripts have the ability to send success, error, cancellation and general report emails.
+In the scripts you will find a more detailed read-me.

+Kyosuko